howset/Bioimage/README.md

 ---

 ### Notes:
-- Data is now included in this repo as well.
+- Data is now included in this repo.
+Cloning the repo means getting the data as well.
 - ~~No header for csv file, but the order goes like this:~~
 ~~filename, top left, top middle, top right, bottom left, bottom middle, bottom right.~~